 - Young children are more likely than adults to experience behavioral abnormalities (eg, overactivity or agitation) or psychotic symptoms as well as other side effects such as a decreased appetite, increased blood pressure, or nasal congestion while taking levetiracetam.

 - As with other antiepileptics, levetiracetam may increase the risk of suicidal thoughts or behavior; monitor for worsening depression or mood changes.
 Levetiracetam may also cause behavioral problems such as aggression, anxiety, irritability, and nervousness; talk to your doctor if you experience any changes in your mood.

 - Dosage may need reducing in people with kidney disease.

-- May not be suitable for everybody including those with kidney disease, with a history of mental health problems, and taking certain medications (such as propoxyphene, buprenorphine, sedating antihistamines).
+- May not be suitable for everybody including those with kidney disease, with a history of mental health problems, and taking certain medications (such as propoxyphene, buprenorphine, and sedating antihistamines).
 Generally, less likely than some other anticonvulsants to interact with other medications.